dillondoxey/vault-aws-workshop/docs/vault-basics-lab.md

 name: lab-vault-basics-challenge-3
 # 👩‍💻 Challenge 3: Use the Vault HTTP API
 * In this lab, you'll use the Vault HTTP API.
-* You'll first check the health of your Vault server.
+* First check the health of your Vault server.
-* You'll then read your `my-first-secret` secret from Vault.
+* Then read your `my-first-secret` secret from Vault.
 * Instructions:
   * If the track does not do it for you, click the "The Vault API" challenge in the "Vault Basics" track.
   * Then click the green "Start" button.